laurelthorburn/Rocketship-Challenge-2022/README.md

 <a name="descsection"></a>
 ## Description

-The purpose of this project was to share photos from one of NASA's APIs and to support Shopify extend their mission of making commerce better to everyone in the universe.
-This site was created using handlebars, bootstrap, font awesome, javascript, html, and css.
-The user is able to like/unlike their favorite photos, render new images, and expand content in order to learn more about the images of their choosing.
+The purpose of this project was to share photos from one of NASA's APIs (APOD: Astronomy Picture of the Day) and to support Shopify extend their mission of "Making Commerce Better" for everyone in the universe.
+This site was created using Handlebars, Bootstrap, Font Awesome, JavaScript, HTML, and CSS.
+The user is able to like/unlike their favorite photos, render new media, and expand content in order to learn more about the media of their choosing.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)